 The REIT's overall borrowing objective is to obtain secured financing, with terms to maturity that are appropriate having regard to the lease maturity profiles of the underlying properties and which allows the REIT to achieve and maintain staggered debt maturities that reduce its exposure to interest rate fluctuations and re-financing risk in any particular period.
 The REIT also endeavors to have an appropriate amount of fixed rate debt and to extend loan terms when borrowing conditions are favourable, which is actively monitored by Management.
 In this respect, during the first quarter of 2018 the REIT entered into a \$100.0 million notional amount forward starting pay-fixed receive-float interest rate swap.
-The interest rate swap has a fixed rate of 2.55%, commencing June 29, 2018 with a five year term.
-Including this swap, on a pro-forma basis the REIT's fixed rate debt has increased to 46.6% (33.1% - December 31, 2017).
+The interest rate swap has a fixed rate of 2.55% and commenced June 29, 2018 with a five year term.